rmuit/copernica-api/README.md

     returned without throwing an exception: see above example code.
   - By default an exception is thrown if we try to re-delete an entity which was deleted earlier.
-This exception can be suppressed by passing CopernicaRestClient::DELETE_RETURNS_ALREADY_REMOVED to the second argument of `delete()` or setting it using `suppressApiCallErrors()`.
+This exception can be suppressed by passing RestClient::DELETE_RETURNS_ALREADY_REMOVED to the second argument of `delete()` or setting it using `suppressApiCallErrors()`.
 In this case, the `delete()` call will return the full headers and body (including the JSON encoded error message).
-This return value can be ignored and the fact that the call returns normally can be treated as 'success'.
+This return value can be ignored, and the fact that the call returns normally can be treated as 'success'.

 - Some API endpoints behave in unknown ways.
-CopernicaRestClient throws exceptions by default for unknown behavior; the intention is to never return a value to the caller if it can't be sure how to treat that value.
+RestClient throws exceptions by default for unknown behavior; the intention is to never return a value to the caller if it can't be sure how to treat that value.
 This might however cause exceptions for 'valid' responses.
 Possible examples:
   - The standard CopernicaRestApi code seems to suggest that not all responses to POST requests contain an "X-Created" header containing the ID of a newly created entity.
 At the moment, the absence of this header will cause an exception (so the caller can be sure it gets an actual ID returned by default).
-If you run into cases where this is not OK: pass CopernicaRestClient::POST_RETURNS_NO_ID to the third argument of `post()` or set it using `suppressApiCallErrors()`.
+If you run into cases where this is not OK: pass RestClient::POST_RETURNS_NO_ID to the third argument of `post()` or set it using `suppressApiCallErrors()`.
 (We know of some calls which do this, but they are undocumented POST equivalents of PUT calls.
 We should really be using the documented PUT calls - so we don't mind that these throw exceptions.)

-Any time you hit an exception that you need to work around (by e.g. fiddling with these constants) but you think actually the class should handle this
+Any time you hit an exception that you need to work around (by e.g. fiddling with these constants), but you think actually the class should handle this
 better: feel free to file a bug report.

 ## Some more details